Indonesia AirAsia Flight 8501: Side-stick control issue

 The example of miscommunication between the pilots was when the plane was in a critical stalling condition, the co-pilot misunderstood the captain's command "pull down"; instead of pushing the airplane's nose down (pushing forward on the stick to regain speed and escape the stall), he pulled the stick back, which would have ordered the aircraft to pitch up, deepening the stall.
 Because the captain was also pushing the stick forward and because Airbus has a dual-input system, the two stick inputs cancelled each other out, which led to the plane remaining in a stall condition until the end of the black box recording.

-On 3 December 2015, Indonesia's air transportation director general, Suprasetyo, said that the National Safety Transportation Board (KNKT) had provided recommendations as to tightened controls on aircraft maintenance and flight crew competence.
+On 3 December 2015, Indonesia's air transportation director general, Suprasetyo, said that the National Safety Transportation Committee (KNKT) had provided recommendations as to tightened controls on aircraft maintenance and flight crew competence.
 He added that the government had implemented "... a series of corrective actions as a preventive measure so that the same accident will not happen again in the future."
 Suprasetyo also confirmed that the suspension of Indonesia AirAsia's Surabaya–Singapore route would not be lifted until the carrier had completed the steps recommended by the KNKT.